reuk/parallel-reverb-raytracer/report/report.md

 ============

-The goal of this project was to produce a piece of software which could efficiently synthesize high-quality impulse responses for virtual environments.
+The goal of this project was to produce a piece of software which could efficiently synthesize high-quality impulse responses for virtual environments, using some kind of physical modelling method.
-The software had to run on commodity hardware, available to most musicians, while also producing high-quality output at a reasonable speed.
-In addition, the software had to be capable of rendering impulses suitable for basic auralisation, using head-related transfer-function (HRTF) based techniques.
+In addition, the software had to be capable of rendering impulses suitable for basic auralisation, using head-related transfer-function (HRTF) based techniques to produce simple binaural room impulse responses (BRIR).

+Reverbs are a staple of the electronic musician's toolkit, but some composers wish to add a specific sense of space to their music which is often not possible with conventional feedback-delay-network reverbs.
+The premise for this project is simple: if a composer has a 3D model of a room or space, they should be able to place their musical material inside this space.

+The software solution runs on commodity hardware, available to most musicians, while also producing high-quality output at a reasonable speed.
+Much of the prior art in this field focuses on interactivity at the expense of quality, and softare implementations are awkward to set up and use, if they are even available to the general public.
+This project aimed to address these issues by creating an offline reverb with an emphasis on quality rather than speed, and by making it straightforward to execute the program.

 Literature Review
 =================